qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/create_layers.rst

 Supported language
 ------------------

-The underlying engine uses SQLite and Spatialite to operate.
+The underlying engine uses SQLite and SpatiaLite to operate.

 It means you can use all of the SQL your local installation of SQLite understands.

-Functions from SQLite and spatial functions from Spatialite can also be used in a virtual layer query.
+Functions from SQLite and spatial functions from SpatiaLite can also be used in a virtual layer query.
 For instance, creating a point layer out of an attribute-only layer can be done with a query similar to: